 When do I fill out the forms to be admitted to the hospital?

-Make preregistration part of your childbirth preparation by completing a Birthplace preregistration form.
+Make preregistration part of your childbirth preparation by completing a Birthplace pre-registration form online.
 Your care provider will provide you with this form during one of your prenatal visits.
 Providing us with this important information in advance will expedite your admission to the BirthPlace.
 If you have any questions, call the Admitting Department at (336) 538-7420.

 When should I come to the hospital and where should I come?